ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 We applied the method proposed in the original paper with some variations.
-First, we did not use the GPU to generate the Voronoi diagram because this would have introduced a dependency on OpenGL that would make the script more fragile and more difficult to run on some machines.
+First, we did not use the GPU to generate the Voronoi diagram because this would introduce a dependency on OpenGL that would make the script more fragile and more difficult to run on all systems (Linux/OSX/Windows).
 However, we provide in the accompanying code an experimental implementation based on the [glumpy](http://glumpy.github.io) library.
-As in the original implementation, this experimental implementation takes advantage of the fact that a set of cones seen from above using an orthographic projectionactually represents a Voronoi diagram (see [@Hoff:1999]).
+As in the original article, this experimental implementation takes advantage of the fact that a set of cones seen from above using an orthographic projectionactually represents a Voronoi diagram (see [@Hoff:1999]).
 This also gives "for free" a rasterization of each Voronoi region provided each cone has a distinct color.

 Consequently, for all the figures in this article, we used instead the [QHull](http://www.qhull.org) library (through